qdrant/landing_page/qdrant-landing/content/documentation/tutorials/async-api.md

 the async API.

 Modern web frameworks like [FastAPI](https://fastapi.tiangolo.com/) and [Quart](https://quart.palletsprojects.com/en/latest/) support async API out of the box.
-Asynchronous code cannot be incorporated into an existing synchronous codebase, so it's better to choose the proper tool from the start.
+Mixing asynchronous code with an existing synchronous codebase might be a challenge.
+The `async/await` syntax cannot be used in synchronous functions.
+On the other hand, calling an IO-bound operation synchronously in async code is considered an antipattern.
+Therefore, if you build an async web service, exposed through an [ASGI](https://asgi.readthedocs.io/en/latest/) server, you should use the async API for all the interactions with Qdrant.

 ## How to use async API?